distantorigin/improbable-access/README.md

 Once you've installed the corresponding web extension, you can click below to install Improbable Access in your browser.
 This link will also work in-place for script updates.

+**Note**: For the userscript to work properly, you must be using the Desktop skin.
+You can check if this is  set by going to Preferences > Display Preferences.

 [Install Improbable Access](https://github.com/distantorigin/improbable-access/raw/main/Improbable-Access.user.js)

 ## Features